-Effective management under Water Code, Chapter 36?
-No Boundaries provide for effective management of Trinity aquifer ?
-Yes Adequate funding for operation and maintenance expenses?
+Is there effective management under Water Code, Chapter 36?
+No Do boundaries provide for effective management of Trinity aquifer?
+Yes Is there adequate funding for operation and maintenance expenses?
 No

-The Executive Director did not consider as an option that the two territories be added to the EAA because the EAA has management authority only for the Edwards aquifer; it does not have authority to regulate the Trinity aquifer.
+The Executive Director did not consider the option of the two territories being added to the EAA because the EAA has management authority only for the Edwards aquifer.
+The EAA does not have authority to regulate the Trinity aquifer.